-Is your workplace wellbeing suffering?
+Is your wellbeing at work suffering?
 Don’t ignore it…

-Staying happy and fulfilled at work could be as simple as changing your routine, becoming more proactive, or moving your career progression forward.
-All it takes is the right attitude, and the ability to identify which approach works best for you.
+Staying happy and fulfilled at work could be as simple as changing your routine, adopting new habits, becoming more proactive, or moving your career progression forward.
+All it takes is the right attitude and the ability to identify which approach works best for you.

 To help you add a little positivity back into to your day-to-day, here are six tips to improve your workplace wellbeing: